Brett Gardner Reacts To Having Possibly Played His Last Home Game As A Yankee

-New York Yankees’ center fielder Brett Gardner has potentially played his last game as a Yankee, or at least what may be his last home game as a Yankee.
+New York Yankees center fielder Brett Gardner has potentially played his last game as a Yankee, or at least what may be his last home game as a Yankee.
 The recent injury to Aaron Hicks gave Gardner a chance to play in the Yankees final regular season home game.
-Although he is trying to focus on what the next day holds rather than the next season, as NJ Advance Media reports, it was at least something that crossed his mind briefly.
+Although he is trying to focus on what the next day holds rather than what the next season may, as NJ Advance Media reports, it was at least something that crossed his mind briefly.

-Gardner has been struggling through one of his statistically worst seasons, as seen at Baseball Reference.
-In almost all aspects of his game, it is finally showing that he is slipping a notch, and the Yankees have a lot of talent in the outfield that is squeezing him out.
+Gardner has been struggling through one of his statistically worst seasons, as Baseball Reference relays.
+In almost all aspects of his game, it is apparent that he is slipping a notch, and the Yankees have a lot of talent in the outfield that is squeezing him out.
 Even though the Yankees may go deep into the off-season and play more games in the Bronx, there is no guarantee that Gardner will be on the active roster for them.

 Andrew McCutchen has already replaced him in the regular lineup.
-Assuming Hicks returns, Gardner is fifth on the outfield depth chart since Ginacarlo Stanton can move from DH to the field as needed at any time.
-Although McCutchen will likely play elsewhere next year unless he takes a pay cut.
-Clint Frazier will likely be back and Estevan Florial will be fighting for a roster spot in the spring.
-That leaves Gardner and his $12.5 million team option likely turning into a $2.5 million buyout per MLB rumors.
+Assuming Hicks returns, Gardner is fifth on the outfield depth chart, as Giancarlo Stanton can move from DH to the field as needed at any time.
+Although McCutchen will likely play elsewhere next year unless he takes a pay cut, Clint Frazier will likely be back — and Estevan Florial will be fighting for a roster spot in the spring.
+That leaves Gardner and his $12.5 million team option likely turning into a $2.5 million buyout, per MLB Trade Rumors.

 Everyone at the #Yankees game, make sure to give Brett Gardner a round of applause because it’s possible this could be his last home game as a Yankee.
 Been very critical of him This year, but doesn’t discount what he’s done throughout the past decade of Yankee baseball. ???? ???? ???? pic.twitter.com/8Bya4AnUA6